zfj4/Generative_AI/Language_Tutor.py.md

 ### Language Tutor
 This Python code uses the Gemini API to role prompt with system instructions and submit user prompts for second language tutoring.
-It initially allows for French and Spanish tutoring.
+It initially allowed for French and Spanish tutoring.
+Gemini makes it easy to add other languages, so German, Italian, and Portuguese were soon added.
 ```
 # Run this if the import genai statement throws an exception.
 #%pip install --upgrade --quiet google-genai